The Spy Who Loved Me (video game)

 James Bond: The Spy Who Loved Me is a video game adaptation of the 1977 James Bond film The Spy Who Loved Me.
-The game was released for the Amiga, Atari ST, Amstrad CPC, Commodore 64, DOS computers, and ZX Spectrum in 1990.
+The game was published by Domark for the Amiga, Atari ST, Amstrad CPC, Commodore 64, MS-DOS, and ZX Spectrum in 1990.

-The Spy Who Loved Me is a top-down shooter game in which the player navigates James Bond driving Wet Nellie, a modified Lotus Esprit.
+The Spy Who Loved Me is a top-down shooter in which the player navigates James Bond driving Wet Nellie, a modified Lotus Esprit.
 It features the characters from the film and some new characters.

 Critical reception

 The game received a good, but not excellent, reaction on the ZX Spectrum, with CRASH! giving it a 79% rating and saying "Good Mr. Bond, but not quite good enough to deserve an accolade", Sinclair User giving it 72% and saying "This one will leave you shaken but not stirred; A competent movie licence", and Your Sinclair rating it at 76%, saying "Half good/half bad Bond game.
 There's quite a lot here though, so it's not bad value."
 It was less well received on the Commodore 64, with Zzap!64 giving it a rating of 38%, describing it as "an uninspiring and unambitious conversion".